DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

-  Teacher: “Well, let’s read on and find out…”
+  Teacher: “Well, let's read on and find out…”

  {/details}